angelo-hub/sleeper-duck-duck-goose/README.md

 Not using the exported singleton's within these ipc classes makes things slightly messier as within the handler file coordination needs to happen.
 Rather than directly calling a function on the singleton, the function is dependency injected into the constructor.
 This allows for more isolated unit testing, and clean separation of concerns but makes the code look more verbose.

+The network partition logic should most likely take place in the election IPC rather than the parent IPC